-Support is offered to students experiencing significant limitations in their studies at the university owing to physical disabilities such as impairments to vision, hearing, or mobility, or mental disabilities (including developmental disabilities), who request support and are deemed in need thereof.
+Support is offered to students experiencing significant limitations in their studies at the university owing to physical disabilities such as impairments to vision, hearing, or mobility, developmental disabilities, mental disabilities, intractable illnesses and the like who request support and are deemed in need thereof.
 Eligibility is extended to students with temporary disabilities owing to illness or injury.